 Release Modification 12.1(8a)EW This command was introduced on the Catalyst 4500 series switch.
-12.2(40)SG Support added on Supervisor Engine 6E.
+12.2(40)SG Added support for the Supervisor Engine 6E.

 The semantics of the DBL configuration is similar to the (W)RED algorithm.
 The dbl command can operate alone on class-default; otherwise, it requires you to configure the bandwidth or shape commands on the class.